 ‘The exception to this is if the chosen timber-frame system is post and beam, in which some of the structural elements are left visible – typically upright posts, beams, ceiling joists, roof trusses and rafters,’ says experienced renovator Michael Holmes.
 It’s also possible to mix a post and beam structural frame with timber frame panels built around it as an airtight, insulated shell.

-Find out all you need to know about the practicalities of extending your home in our essential guide.
+Find out all you need to know about the practicalities of extending a house in our essential guide.

 What are the main types of timber frame construction?

 The external sheet material is fixed to the softwood frames while the internal face is left open, ready for the electrics, plumbing and then insulation to be installed.
 Once this is done, the frame is closed up with plasterboard on the inside.